Monday, February 8, 2016

 "Yea.
 Go for it.
 It's only the mayor and some other people."

-So the boys and I cross the entire crowd of a million people and in between the guardrail and a gigantic Jumbotrons.
-There were celebrities and dignitary’s that were taking pictures in front of it.
+So the boys and I cross the crowd of a million people between the guardrail and a gigantic Jumbotron.
+Some celebrities and dignitaries were taking pictures in front of it.
 I kept my head down and let the boys lead because I didn't want them to kick me out.
-But on occasion I would look up and saw them taking pictures.
+But on occasion, I would look up and see them taking pictures.

 But I kept my head down and kept going.
-I just imagined someone looking at me and pointing, “who is this guy!
+I imagined someone looking at me and pointing, "Who is this guy!
 Why is he in this safety zone!
 Kick him out."
 Then, there goes my bucket list!

 "Oh, de Blasio."

-I went to the police officer who was guarding the entry/exit like a sentinel.
+I went to the police officer guarding the entry/exit like a sentinel.

 "Sarge, my boys, they gotta go.
 Can I go and come back?"

-The music was thumping so hard I have no idea how these boys held their bladders.
+The music was thumping so hard I had no idea how these boys held their bladders.

 "I doubt they're going to let you in.
-All these places are having private parties up $1,200.00 a pop!"
+All these places have private parties up to $1,200.00 a pop!"

 "Yo!
 Hey, hey, come here."
 A person waved to me from a door situated between two restaurants.
 "Bring your boys in here to use the bathroom."

-Everything within me began to shout, "are you crazy!"
-But my sons' were tap dancing.
-And Beyonce's song "To the Left" which was blaring sure did persuade me.
+Everything within me began to shout, "Are you crazy!"
+But my sons were tap dancing.
+Beyonce's song "To the Left," which was blaring, sure persuaded me.
 They had to go badly.
-In my moment of despair I disappeared inside the building with the boys in tow.
+In my despair, I disappeared inside the building with the boys in tow.
 Damn, gotta love New York.

 "Us parents gotta help each other out, ya know," he belched.
-He brought us down a long dark corridor.
-The music from town square was muffled but still rattled the interior.
+He brought us down a long, dark corridor.
+The music from the town square was muffled but still rattled the interior.

-"We got pizza in here the kids will love it.
+"We got pizza in here, and the kids will love it.

 "Go inside here," he opened a door.

-Inside the restaurant there were people hobnobbing, and sipping champagne.
+Inside the restaurant, people were hobnobbing and sipping champagne.
 Girls were half naked standing on the bar.

 I looked around.
-What could possibly happen?
-"Just got for it, Chris" I mumbled to myself.
+What could happen?
+"Just go for it, Chris," I mumbled to myself.

 We walked in about 15 feet.
-The door slammed behind us which startled me.
-The girl standing on the table kicked the half full glasses on the ground shattering them/
+The door slammed behind us, and it startled me.
+The girl standing on the table kicked the half-full glasses on the ground, shattering them/

 "You got your invite, sir?"